duckietown/gym-duckietown/README.md

 ### Running Headless

 The simulator uses the OpenGL API to produce graphics.
 This requires an X11 display to be running, which can be problematic if you are trying to run training code through on SSH, or on a cluster.
 You can create a virtual display using [Xvfb](https://en.wikipedia.org/wiki/Xvfb).
 The instructions shown below illustrate this.
-Note, however, that these instructions are specific to MILA, and may need to be adapted:
+Note, however, that these instructions are specific to MILA, look further down for instructions on an Ubuntu box:

 ```
 # Reserve a Debian 9 machine with 12GB ram, 2 cores and a GPU on the cluster